 Melbourne is very liveable without a car since public transport is extensive and cabs and Ubers are abundant.

 But, if you want to own a car in Melbourne, here’s the scoop.

 You’ve got to register your car with VicRoads.
-As is the case in most countries, the cost of will vary according by vehicle type and your home address.
+As is the case in most countries, the cost will vary according to vehicle type and your home address.
 Car registrations are generally renewed annually.

 And of course, everyone who drives a car in Victoria needs a valid driver’s licence.
 Here are the exceptions: